jvegh/MultEdu/README.md

 MultEdu
 =======

-Source of the MultEdu lecure preparation in LaTeX
+Source of the MultEdu lecture preparation in LaTeX